thanatchon36/gemini-candlestick/README.md

 ## Introduction

 The Gemini Candlestick Investment Fund application represents a sophisticated solution meticulously crafted to replicate the intricate dynamics of a board of directors' meeting.
 By harnessing advanced algorithms, it meticulously analyzes stock market data to formulate hypothetical investment strategies.
-Leveraging candlestick charts, technical indicators, and the computational prowess of Google's Gemini Pro large language model, this application offers a distinctive capability: reviving esteemed figures of the financial realm to engage in comprehensive discussions.
+Leveraging candlestick charts, technical indicators, and the computational prowess of Google's Gemini large language model, this application offers a distinctive capability: reviving esteemed figures of the financial realm to engage in comprehensive discussions.
 This immersive feature enables these luminaries to convene and deliberate as if in a real-world setting.
 As a result, users are provided with an interactive environment that mirrors authentic financial analysis and decision-making processes, fostering a deeper understanding of investment strategies.

 ### Board of Directors